 Newburgh is a medium-sized city located in the state of New York.
 With a population of 28,363 people and 12 constituent neighborhoods, Newburgh is the 46th largest community in New York.
-Newburgh has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Newburgh was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Newburgh isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newburgh are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newburgh is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newburgh is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Newburgh who work in office and administrative support (11.05%), sales jobs (10.32%), and food service (8.96%).

 The percentage of adults in Newburgh with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.24% of adults in Newburgh have a bachelor's degree or advanced degree.